YuyangXueEd/STACE/docs/epics/epic-1-foundation-inner-loop-mvp.md

 5. Experiment results (metrics, model artifacts, logs) saved to `experiments/results/` with unique run ID
 6. Executor reports success/failure status and metrics back to loop orchestrator

+## Story 1.6a: Attack Code Synthesis & Self-Repair (New)

+See `docs/stories/1.6a.attack-code-synthesis-self-repair.md`.

-## Story 1.7: Evaluator with Threshold-Based Metrics
+## Story 1.7: Inner Loop Orchestrator

 As a **researcher**,
 I want **an Evaluator that assesses experiment results using forget accuracy thresholds**,